Dollar: Etymology

 On 15 January 1520, the Kingdom of Bohemia began minting coins from silver mined locally in Joachimsthal and marked on reverse with the Bohemian lion.
-The coins would be named Joachimsthaler after the town, becoming shortened in common usage to thaler or taler.
-The town itself derived its name from Saint Joachim, coupled with the German word Thal (Tal in modern spelling) means 'valley' (cf. the English term dale).
+The coins were named Joachimsthaler after the town, becoming shortened in common usage to thaler or taler.
+The town's name is derived from Saint Joachim, coupled with the German word Thal (Tal in modern spelling), which means 'valley' (cf. the English term dale); the coin is thus "from the valley of [St] Joachim".

 This name found its way into other languages, for example: